eXascaleInfolab/TSM-Bench/README.md

 ## Data Generation

-Generation code will be shared when the paper is published.
+Generation code will be published when the paper is accepted.